menchelab/vrprot/README.md

 `python3 easy_pipeline.py -p P08590,P38606,Q9W3H5`

+If your ChimeraX or Blender installation can not be found, you can define the execution paths for your system.
+With the use of the "-ch_path=" flag you can define your ChimeraX execution path.

+Example:

+`python3 easy_pipeline.py -p P08590,P38606,Q9W3H5 -ch_path="<path to your ChimeraX executable>"`

+`python3 easy_pipeline.py -p P08590,P38606,Q9W3H5 -ch_path="/Applications/ChimeraX-1.3-rc2021.12.01.app/Contents/MacOS/ChimeraX"`

+With the "-bl_path=" flag you can define your Blender execution path.

+Example:

+`python3 easy_pipeline.py -p P08590,P38606,Q9W3H5 -bl_path="<path to your Blender executable>"`

+`python3 easy_pipeline.py -p P08590,P38606,Q9W3H5 -bl_path="/Applications/Blender.app/Contents/MacOS/Blender"`

 ### Run modul_test.py

 This will fetch some pdbs from the AlphaFold DB, color code the secondary structure and output .ply file containing the 3D model with vertex colors.
 Warning: It will process all .glb files contained in the glbs directory!

-If it cannot find you Chimerax installation you can use the "ch_path=" argument if you start the script, e.g.
+If it cannot find your ChimeraX installation, you can use the "ch_path=" argument if you start the script, e.g.

-`python3 modul_test.py ch_path="\"<path to your ChimeraX executable>\""`
+`python3 modul_test.py -ch_path="<path to your ChimeraX executable>"`

-`python3 modul_test.py ch_path="\"F:/Program Files/ChimeraX 1.2.5/bin/ChimeraX.exe\""`
+`python3 modul_test.py -ch_path="/Applications/ChimeraX-1.3-rc2021.12.01.app/Contents/MacOS/ChimeraX"`

 Same for the Blender installation, you can use the "bl_path=" argument if you start the script, e.g.

-`python3 modul_Test.py bl_path="\"<path to your Blender.exe>\""`
+`python3 modul_Test.py -bl_path="<path to your Blender executable>"`

+`python3 modul_test.py -bl_path="/Applications/Blender.app/Contents/MacOS/Blender"`

 ## Create a Protein object with:
 ```
 from pdb_parser import ChimeraXProcessing

 pdb_parser = ChimeraXProcessing(protein={"P38606":"P38606"}, keepFiles = True/False)

 ```
-The protein dict contains all the protein structures you want to process.
+The protein dictionary contains all the protein structures you want to process.
 You can add a new structure by using:
 ```
 pdb_parser.add_protein(<UniProtID>)